Police Enclave: History

-The enclave was established on 5 October 1945 by the Red Army from part of the Randow District of the Poland as an area independent of Polish administration.
+The enclave was established on 5 October 1945 by the Red Army from part of the former Greater Stettin district, located in Poland as an area independent of Polish administration.
 It was formed to secure and move to the Soviet Union the machines and resources of the Hydrierwerke Pölitz AG factory that produced liquid hydrocarbons from coal.
-The area had over 20 thousand workers and prisoners of war from Germany and Poles weren't allowed to settle in the enclave.
+The area was administrared as part of the Randow District in the Soviet occupation zone in Germany, though legally outside of its borders.
+The district administor was Eric Spiegel.
+Their seat was located in Hohenholz, in the Soviet zone.
+Over 20,000 workers and prisoners of war from Germany had worked in the area.
+Poles were not allowed to settle in the enclave.

 The Enclave of Police was divided into 2 zones: A and B. Zone A stretched from the south of Police to Stołczyn and existed until 19 July 1946.
 Zone B stretched from the north of Police to Trzebież and existed up to 25 September 1946.
 It was around 90 km2 (35 square miles) at its largest.

 The enclave was abolished on 25 September 1946, with its territories being returned to Polish administration.